 We’ve taken home numerous Canadian Church Press awards including top honours for General Excellence (2010, 2014), First Place for layout and design (2009, 2010, 2013, 2014), First Place for socially conscious religious journalism (2009), First Place for Best Department (Civil Disobedience, 2013), and First Place for Best Photo Essay (2013, 2014).

-At the Associated Church Press awards in the United States Geez got second place for the first-person article by Dan Leonard, “Lessons from a white, Republican male,” and second for Ryan Booth’s photo, “Boy not praying.”
-In 2014 we received first place for issue design (Geez 36), and for Colin Vandenberg’s photo essay, “Failure Stories” (Geez 35), as well as second place for General Excellence, and an Honourable Mention for our Civil Disobedience department.
+In 2014, the Associated Church Press awarded Geez second place for the first-person article by Dan Leonard, “Lessons from a white, Republican male;” and second for Ryan Booth’s photo, “Boy not praying.”
+We also received first place for issue design (Geez 36), and for Colin Vandenberg’s photo essay, “Failure Stories” (Geez 35), as well as second place for General Excellence, and an Honourable Mention for our Civil Disobedience department.

 At the Western Magazine Awards in Vancouver we were named Best New Publication (2007) and Magazine of the Year (2007).